MaterializeInc/terraform-provider-materialize/docs/resources/sink_kafka.md

 - `envelope` (Block List, Max: 1) How to interpret records (e.g. Debezium, Upsert). (see [below for nested schema](#nestedblock--envelope))
 - `format` (Block List, Max: 1) How to decode raw bytes from different formats into data structures it can understand at runtime. (see [below for nested schema](#nestedblock--format))
 - `headers` (String) The name of a column containing additional headers to add to each message emitted by the sink.
 The column must be of type map[text => text] or map[text => bytea].
 - `key` (List of String) An optional list of columns to use for the Kafka key.
 If unspecified, the Kafka key is left unset.
+Column names are sent unquoted, so Materialize folds them to lower case like any unquoted SQL identifier.
+To use a case-sensitive column, include the double quotes in the value, for example `key = ["\"TenantId\""]`.
 - `key_not_enforced` (Boolean) Disable Materialize's validation of the key's uniqueness.
 - `ownership_role` (String) The ownership role of the object.
 - `partition_by` (String) A SQL expression used to partition the data in the Kafka sink.
 Can only be used with `ENVELOPE UPSERT`.